jonask24/DecimalClock/README.md

 # Decimal Clock

 A demonstrator application that showcases an innovative timekeeping system rooted in the decimal number system.
-This app transforms traditional date and time into a decimal format, where whole numbers signify the total number of days since the new year, and decimal values indicate the fraction of the current day that has elapsed.
+This app transforms traditional date and time into a decimal format, where whole numbers signify the total number of days since the new year, and decimal values indicate the fraction of the day elapsed.

 ## Features